Higher Vector Bundles: Future directions and open problems

 \subsection{Associated bundle construction for $\infty$-local systems}

-Our construction gives a new explicit model for homotopy colimits of lax functor between higher categories, generalizing the constructions of \cite{lurie} and \cite{hm}.
-A natural problem is to understand our construction besides the smooth linear context that was our original motivation, to other situations like the one described below.
+In the set-theoretic framework, our semi-direct product gives a new explicit model for the homotopy colimit of the lax functor $R:G\to Ch_{\geq0}(Vect_\R)$, generalizing in some sense the constructions of \cite[3.2.5]{lurie} and \cite{hm}, which only hold for strict functors from a 1-category, see Remark \ref{rmk:final}.
+A natural problem is to try to adapt our construction to other more general contexts, replacing $G$ by any simplicial set, and $Ch_{\geq0}(Vect_\R)$ by any dg-category $\mathcal C$.

-The notion of (Lie) groupoid representation up to homotopy can be generalized by considering higher groupoids instead of 1-groupoids, and by taking coefficients in an arbitrary dg-category $\mathcal C$.
-The resulting notion is that of {\bf $\infty$-local system} over a simplicial set $K$ with values in $\mathcal C$.
-This was introduced in \cite[2.1]{bs}, where given $M$ a smooth manifold, a higher Riemann-Hilbert correspondence is established by integration over simplices,
+A similar framework is that of {\bf $\infty$-local system}, introduced in \cite[2.1]{bs}, where given $M$ a smooth manifold, a higher Riemann-Hilbert correspondence is established by integration over simplices:

-relating graded vector bundles $\oplus_n E_n\to M$ with a flat $\Z$-connection, and $\infty$-local systems over the singular simplicial set $S(M)$ with coefficients $Ch(Vect)$.
-A problem posed by Block and Smith, and that we learned from J. Stasheff, is the following:
+This relates graded vector bundles $\oplus_n E_n\to M$ with a flat $\Z$-connection, and $\infty$-local systems over the singular simplicial set $S(M)$ with coefficients in $Ch_{\geq0}(Vect_\R)$.
+A constructible version of this construction is studied in \cite{su}.
+A problem posed by Block and Smith is the following:

 \begin{problem} Define an inverse functor $Loc^\infty_{Ch(Vect)}S(M)\to P_{\Omega^\bullet(M)}$ realizing the Riemann-Hilbert correspondence, making use of an associated bundle construction. \end{problem}